All Episodes

 It's a win for North American farmers and ranchers and workers and businesses, as the president has gone on to say.

-And the preliminary agreement will benefit American workers, fat manufacturing, agriculture, the new rule of origin requirements to incentivize billions a year in vehicle and automotive parts production in the United States, supporting high-wage jobs for Americans.
+And the preliminary agreement will benefit American workers, manufacturing, agriculture, the new rule of origin requirements to incentivize billions a year in vehicle and automotive parts production in the United States, supporting high-wage jobs for Americans.

-And new commitments to reduce trade distorting policies as it relates to American agricultural goods, improvements that enable food and agriculture to trade more fairly.
+And it is fully enforceable as it relates to labor standards in any trade agreement and new commitments to reduce trade-distorting policies as it relates to American agricultural goods, improvements that enable food and agriculture to trade more fairly, and intellectual property protections, the strongest disciplines on digital trade of any international agreement.

 A lot of transparency that goes forth with this agreement.